chelseamharmon/ToddlerStudy/README.md

 # ToddlerStudy
-Within subject study design examining classical conditioning reward learning in the presence versus absence of a parent in toddlerhood (N = 145).
+Within subject study design examining classical conditioning reward learning in the presence versus absence of a parent in toddlers (N = 145).
 Collaboration with Barnard Toddler Center

 See figures file: figures01.20.2022.pptx